hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Although this has caused her to slowly lose her sanity, in the end she forgives Roland and asks that he forgive her infidelity to his father and betrayal of Gilead in return.
 She also warns him: *"Be careful my boy.
-Some enemies don't have weapons, but words.
+Some enemies don't have weapons, but sharp words.
 And words are sometimes deadlier."* Roland never talks about this with his father.

 ### 3. Wolves of Calla